 Mild: The mild questions

-will be the 6 times table in order.
+will be the times table out of

 Spicy: The spicy questions

 will also include multiplying by multiples of 10.

 Reading: In school we regularly talk to your child about their reading and monitor their engagement using our AR system which helps us to ensure that your children are reading regularly at home as well as at